vayu-network/vayu-whitepaper/02-technical-overview/02-architecture-overview.md

 **A High-Level Look at the Vayu.network Ecosystem**

 The Vayu.network architecture is designed as a robust, scalable, and secure system for collecting, processing, and utilizing indoor air quality data.
-The ecosystem consists of three main components: the Flux Hardware, the Vayu Mobile App, and the Vayu Backend Infrastructure, which is built on the peaq network.
+The ecosystem consists of three main components: the Flux Hardware, the Vayu Mobile App, and the Vayu Backend Infrastructure, which is built on a leading Layer-1 blockchain.

 ## Data Flow Diagram